beaubyte/beaubyte/README.md

 ## Hello, welcome to my profile

 ### About Me
 I am a Cybersecurity Student at UW-Stout, currently on my 2nd year at the university.
-I love IoT and embedded devices, and love working with tools to automate and improve work and play in daily life.
+I love self-hosting, IoT, and embedded devices, and love working with tools to automate and improve work and play in daily life.

 ### Tooling
 - C++ and QT